Last updated: November 2023

 Ottawa ON K1N 9N4

-If we are unable to resolve your complaint in a satisfactory manner, or you would like more information on the Privacy Act, you can contact the Office of the Privacy Commissioner of Canada at http://www.priv.gc.ca/.
+If we are unable to resolve your inquiry in a satisfactory manner, or you would like more information on the Privacy Act, you can contact the Office of the Privacy Commissioner of Canada at https://www.priv.gc.ca/.

 - Your Privacy and Our Website

 - Use of Website by Children